Nov. 30, 2022

 Upper St. Clair limits potential tax increase

-The Upper St. Clair School Board approved a resolution limiting any possible 2022-23 tax increase to within the inflationary index determined by the Pennsylvania Department of Education (PDE).
+The Upper St. Clair School Board approved a resolution limiting any possible 2023-24 tax increase to within the inflationary index determined by the Pennsylvania Department of Education (PDE).
 The resolution was approved during the school board’s meeting on Monday, Nov.
 28, 2022.

 Act 1 of 2006 sets an upper limit that school districts can raise property taxes.
-The index amount is calculated annually and reported to school districts.
-To exceed the index, school districts can apply to PDE for exceptions for pension and special education costs or by holding a voter referendum.
+The index amount is calculated annually and reported to school districts by PDE.
+To exceed the index, school districts can apply for exceptions for pension and special education costs or by holding a voter referendum.
 The resolution passed by the school board establishes that Upper St. Clair will not apply for any exceptions to exceed the limit.

-- Act 1 of 2006, the Taxpayer Relief Act: Among other information, this site provides details on how the index is calculated.
+- Act 1 of 2006, the Taxpayer Relief Act: Among other information, this site provides details on how the Act 1 Index is calculated.